Iptables

 • (-o interface analogously, for outgoing packets)

-They are pluggable at kernel/kernel-module level, so may or may not be available to you without some kernel compiling fun (though central things like tcp and udp), or without getting a cutting-edge kernel or patch.
+Match types are pluggable at kernel/kernel-module level, so may or may not be available to you without a modprobe or some kernel recompilation.

 The common match types that you can count on are tcp and udp, and also mport or multiport - these will serve all your port filtering needs.